agerwitz/ultimate-guide-to-bosh/README.md

 Each instance in the group will have a 10GB persistent disk (the plain number `10240` is in MB).

-The software, configuration, and start/stop scripts running on each `zookeeper` instance is described by the `jobs:` section of an instance group.
+The software, configuration and start/stop scripts running on each `zookeeper` instance is described by the `jobs:` section of an instance group.

 ```yaml
 jobs: